 The list goes on.

 Sereny spent her entire professional career contending with the question of why people are motivated to commit acts of cruelty and examining the phenomenon of the immoral act.
-In confronting the uncomfortable truths of German history, she contributed greatly to the study of the National Socialist mentality.
+Many of her works could be summarised as an exploration of the eternal moral dilemma as expressed by St. Paul in the Bible: “For the good that I would, I do not: but the evil which I would not, that I do”.

-The men who committed the Holocaust played with their children, kissed their wives, and petted their dogs.
+For the men who committed the Holocaust also played with their children, kissed their wives, and petted their dogs.

 The Fuerher's Furry Friends